In This Article

 Where Microsoft Secure Score Falls Short

 - False confidence at 65%.
 A passing score creates complacency.
 The 2025 CISO Benchmark Report found that 82% of companies lack strong security maturity in their digital core.
 Many of those companies thought their scores were "good enough."
+See Microsoft Secure Score for Financial Executives for the executive view of why the number matters and what a healthy trend line looks like.

 How Guardian Turns a Score Into a Roadmap